 77 Nestlé (2022) Nestlé's Global Forest Program.
-Available here carbon best practice principles78 are respected.
+Available here suppliers along their value chain.
+This framework also requires that Nestlé's carbon best practice principles78 are respected.
 Nestlé is a leading proponent of insetting and has spearheaded efforts such as at the International Platform for Insetting, along other companies such as Kering and Migros.